-Mr David Strahan became a board member of the Utility Regulator on 1 September 2013.
-He is a Chartered Accountant and commenced his career working for PricewaterhouseCoopers in Belfast.
+David Strahan became a board member of the Utility Regulator on 1 September 2013.
+He is currently the Group Chief Executive of Translink which provides essential public transport services in Northern Ireland and has around 4,000 employees.
+David is a Chartered Accountant and commenced his career working for PricewaterhouseCoopers in Belfast.
 In 2003 he joined Phoenix Natural Gas Ltd and in 2006 was appointed Managing Director of Phoenix Supply Ltd, the largest natural gas supplier in Northern Ireland.
 Under his leadership he was responsible for the strategic expansion of the Phoenix Group into the Republic of Ireland and Phoenix rapidly grew to become the second largest natural gas supplier on the island of Ireland.
-David joined Dee Valley Group plc in 2012 and is currently Finance Director with responsibility for the Group’s finance and corporate service functions.
+He has also served as Chief Executive of Dee Valley Group plc, a water supplier listed on the main market of the London Stock Exchange.

 Ms Teresa Perchard became a board member on 1 September 2013..
 She has nine years experience working in both the Office of Water Services and in the Office of Rail Regulation.
 Until June 2013 she was Director of Policy and Advocacy at Citizens Advice, having worked for Citizens Advice for more than 13 years.
 Ms Perchard is currently Vice-Chair of the UK Government’s Fuel Poverty Advisory Group (England); board Director of the energy industry’s Central Delivery Body for co-ordinating communications about the roll out of smart meters across Great Britain; and board Director of the Trading Standards Institute’s Consumer Code Approvals Board (CCAB).
 She is also a member of the board of the Personal Finance Society and the Chartered Banker Professional Standards Board Consumer Advisory Panel.